High-Tower80/Slack-chatgpt-bot-with-dall-e/README.md

 # Slack-chatgpt-bot-with-dall-e
 # OpenAI ChatGPT Slackbot
+** NEWLY ADDED PDF UPload and chat function ***

-A powerful Slackbot app built with OpenAI's GPT-4 (switch to 3.5-turbo in main.py if you dont have beta access) language model and DALL-E image generation API.
-This app allows users to interact with GPT-4 directly from Slack.
+A powerful Slackbot app built with OpenAI's GPT-4o (switch to any model in .env) language model and DALL-E3 image generation API.
+This app allows users to interact with GPT-4o directly from Slack.
 It also supports generating images with DALL-E by giving a text prompt and saves it to the slackbot's DM.

 ![Example Image](https://github.com/High-Tower80/Slack-chatgpt-bot-with-dall-e/blob/main/slackgpt%20image2.jpeg)